adnanmuhtadi/milestone-project-1/README.md

 -   Feature 4 - Allows user to download my CV, by having my CV to be viewed and downloaded in a PDF format.

 -   Feature 5 - Allows user to know the areas of text entry, by having the text box highlighted when selected

+### Features Left to Implement

+-   Feature 1 - Allow users to access the website faster, by having the load time reduce.

+-   Feature 2 - Allow the developer to amend the website via a CMS to update the website quicker.

 ## Technologies Used